CervelloLabs/referrski/packages/react-native/README.md

 Parameters:
 - `config`: ReferrSkiConfiguration
   - `appId`: string - Your ReferrSki application ID
-  - `inviterEmail`: string - The email address of the user sending invitations

-### ReferrSki.createInvitation(inviteeEmail)
+### ReferrSki.createInvitation(params)

-Creates and sends a new email invitation.
+Creates a new invitation, optionally sending an email notification.

 Parameters:
+- `params`: CreateInvitationParams
-- `inviteeEmail`: string - The email address of the person to invite
+  - `inviteeIdentifier`: string - The identifier (e.g., email) of the person to invite
+  - `inviterId`: string - The identifier of the person sending the invitation
+  - `metadata?`: object - Optional metadata about the invitation
+  - `email?`: EmailConfig - Optional email configuration
+    - `fromName`: string - Name to show in the email
+    - `subject`: string - Email subject line
+    - `content`: string - Email content

-Returns: Promise<void>
+Returns: Promise<InvitationResponse>

-### ReferrSki.verifyInvitation(inviteeEmail)
+### ReferrSki.verifyInvitation(inviteeIdentifier)

-Verifies if an invitation exists for the specified email address.
+Verifies if an invitation exists for the specified identifier.

 Parameters:
-- `inviteeEmail`: string - The email address to verify
+- `inviteeIdentifier`: string - The identifier to verify

 Returns: Promise<void>

-### ReferrSki.deleteInviterData(inviterEmail)
+### ReferrSki.deleteInviterData(inviterId)

-Deletes all invitations associated with a specific inviter email for the current app.
+Deletes all invitations associated with a specific inviter for the current app.
 Requires authentication and app access.

 Parameters:
-- `inviterEmail`: string - The email address whose invitations should be deleted
+- `inviterId`: string - The identifier whose invitations should be deleted

 Returns: Promise<void>